top of page

 His training and performance from 1970-76 in theatre and dance began in New York City (The NOW Theatre, LaMama ETC, Open Theatre & Eric Hawkins Dance) and in Paris, France (L'Ecole Jacques Lecoq, Jerzy Grotowski's Polish Lab Theatre and LaMama De Paris), as well as his own Paris Theatre Projects which developed and toured original minimalistic performance works.

-He has also produced music & film concerts with Michael Nyman, John Oswald, Gavin Bryars, The Master Musicians of Jajouka, Atom Egoyan with Nexus, Peter Mettler with Evergreen Gamelan, and an internal tour of Claude Vivier's opera Kopernikus in partnership with the Banff Centre, Musica Festival in Strasbourg, Huddersfield Contemporary and Opéra de Montréal.
+He also produced music & film concerts with Michael Nyman, John Oswald, Gavin Bryars, The Master Musicians of Jajouka, Atom Egoyan with Nexus, Peter Mettler with Evergreen Gamelan, and an international tour of Claude Vivier's opera Kopernikus in partnership with the Banff Centre, Musica Festival in Strasbourg, Huddersfield Contemporary and Opéra de Montréal.

 “Any revolutionary project today, whether utopian or realistic, must if it is to avoid banality, make the re-appropriation of the body, in association with the re-appropriation of space into a negotiable part of its agenda.”